-\paragraph{The effect of the number of basis functions:} To examine how the estimation accuracy is associated with the dimension of the functional data, we repeat the experiment under Model 1 with $p=30$ and vary the number of basis functions used to generate the data in \eqref{eq:FunGeneration}.
-In each case, the number of principal components selected by the cross-validation is $M =4$.
-In Figure~\ref{fig:ROC_basis_change}, we see that as the gap between the true dimension $m$ and the number of dimensions used $M$ increases, the performance of FuDGE degrades slightly, but is still relatively robust.
+\textbf{The effect of the number of basis functions:} To examine how the accuracy of the estimation is associated with the dimension of the functional data, we repeat the experiment under Model 1 with $p=30$ and vary the number of basis functions used to generate the data in \eqref{eq:FunGeneration}.
+In each case, the number of principal components selected by cross-validation is $M =4$.
+In Figure~\ref{fig:ROC_basis_change}, we see that as the gap between the true dimension $m$ and the number of dimensions used $M$ increases, the performance of FuDGE degrades slightly, but remains relatively robust.
 This is because the FPCA procedure is data adaptive and produces an eigenfunction basis that approximates the true functions well with a relatively small number of basis functions.